Pineapple Fried Rice

 But oops, see that little hole?
 Don’t worry.
 I’ll plug it up.
 Cut a small piece from your pineapple core, and press it into that hole.
 That should plug it up nicely.

-Now, it’s ready for your fried rice!
+Now, it’s ready for your Pineapple Fried Rice!
 Discard the rest of the core.
 Cut the pineapple flesh into small, bite-sized pieces, about the size of a dice.
 If you feel like you want more pineapple, feel free to cut the other side as well.
 But remember, that too much pineapple in the fried rice will mask the flavors of the delicate rice, shrimp and chicken.

 Everyday Chinese Cooking by Katie Chin

-The original photo of the dish is from Everyday Chinese Cookbook by Katie Chin.
-I’ve made changes to her original recipe (Katie used pre-cooked chicken and pre-cooked shrimp in the recipe), and I think you’ll love the flavors of sweet pineapple in this dish.
+The original recipe and photo of the dish is from Everyday Chinese Cookbook by Katie Chin (reprinted with permission).
+I’ve made changes to her recipe (Katie used pre-cooked chicken and pre-cooked shrimp in the recipe), and I think you’ll love the flavors of sweet pineapple in this dish.

 Pineapple Fried Rice Recipe